gokhanakaraman/CalculateMaxPathSum/README.md

 # CalculateMaxPathSum

+*Solution
+     -I take the input and convert to 2D array (read from file is also included) -Removed spaces and empty lines
+     -Check all the 2D matrix if the there is'Prime Numbers' -Make Prime numbers '-1'
+     -Moving downwards by calculating the max possible ways

 *Question1: You will have an orthogonal triangle input from a file and you need to find the maximum sum of the numbers according to given rules below;

 1. You will start from the top and move downwards to an adjacent number as in below.